 How to make this cake gluten free?

-This cake is really easy to make gluten free.
+This pumpkin bundt cake is really easy to make gluten free.
 My Mum is coeliac and I have baked this cake for her many times.
 In place of self raising flour, I recommend using the same weight of Doves Farm Gluten Free Self Raising Flour.
 I always use this flour and it turns out reliable gluten free cakes every time.

 How long can you store this cake?